lancerael/d-theia/README.md

 `[{ k1: 4, k2: 5, k3: 'six' }, { k1: 7, k2: 8, k3: 'nine' }]`

-You would provide an array of keys for the axis, and additional sKey parameter with each value for mapping.
+You would provide an array of keys for the axis, and additional key parameter with each value for mapping.

 ```
 {
-  aAxisKeys: ['k3'],
+  axisKeys: ['k3'],
-  aAxisLabels: ['y', 'x'],
+  axisLabels: ['y', 'x'],
-  aValues: [
+  itemValues: [
     {
-      sKey: 'k1',
+      key: 'k1',
-      sName: 'K1',
+      name: 'K1',
       sColour: 'red',
     },
     {
-      sKey: 'k2',
+      key: 'k2',
-      sName: 'K2',
+      name: 'K2',
       sColour: 'blue',
     }
   ]